ericlovesmath/abstract-machines/LOG.md

     - Merge SECD code as well (testing and debug)
     - Rename and move everything to one folder!

+* Native booleans
+* Desugaring and, or, not, neq

 ## TODO

 * GADT implementation for ANF conversion